mplanasgit/project-4/README.md

 **Ironhack Project-4**

 ---
-# API of Thrones
-#### An analysis of the Game of Thrones character language through a self-built API
+# An analysis of the Game of Thrones natural language using an in-house API
 ---
 ## 1- Main objective
-- The main objective of this project was to build an API that retrieved the information requested by the user.
+- The main objective of this project was to build an API that retrieved information requested by the user.
 In this case, the database accessed by the API contained the script of the entire show of **Game of Thrones (GoT)**.
-- The database was loaded in MySQL workbench and the information was retrieved through different API endpoints that executed **SQL queries**.
+- The database was loaded into MySQL workbench and the information was retrieved through different API endpoints that executed **SQL queries**.
-- In addition, the API retrieved the **language sentiment analysis** of the GoT script upon user request.
+- In addition, the API retrieved the **natural language sentiment analysis** of the GoT script upon user request.
+The goal was to analyse the evolution of a character throughout the series based on its language.

 ## 2- Structure of the API
 The API was built using the **Flask** library in a local route.
 Find below the different endpoints of the API.
 Each endpoint retrieved the information of a corresponding query.